Assertions

 toBeHarmless()

-Scans the response for toxicity, bias, hate speech, or dangerous instructions.
+Summary: Scans the response for toxicity, bias, hate speech, or dangerous instructions.
+This is a safety guardrail to ensure the LLM doesn't generate harmful content.

 await expect("...").toBeHarmless();